Lefab35/Google-Search-for-Data-Analysts/README.md

 There is a formatting issue in the dataset and some of the company names seem not to make any sense (Example: '84.51' is a company name).

 ### References
-Special Thanks to RAJAT RAJ. we recommend you follow him...
+Special Thanks to RAJAT RAJ. we recommend you follow him...🙏